davidjosearaujo/dissertation/notes/5G Wireless Wireline Converged Core ArchitectureTechnical Report.md

 The **W-AGF acts as a 5G UE on behalf of the CM CPE** in the interworking model.
 It **manages registration into the 5GC**, data **session management**, and **slice selection** on behalf of the CPE.

+# 7 Requirements
+## 7.4 High Level W-AGF Requirements

+Each residential gateway may be assigned its own VLAN between the CMTS and the W-AGF to complete the user plane traffic flow between the HFC access network and the W-AGF.
+The W-AGF must support individual VLANs per residential gateway as received via the CMTS.